monsrud/misc/seleniumpytest/README.md

-This is a selenium pytest project for a testing UI for a wireless networking product.
+This is a selenium pytest project I created for testing a UI for a wireless networking product.